scrss logo

 Event: SCRSS Library Opening and Centenary Exhibition

 Library opening for SCRSS members (please bring your membership card) and the public (non-members please make an advance appointment by email).
 Access the library collections (some rooms are restricted due to the exhibition) and borrow books from the Literature and Quick Loan sections (members only).
 View our new exhibition A Centenary History of the SCRSS in 100+ Objects.
 Tea and coffee available.
-Please note: visitors until 13.30 only, as a ticketed event with pre-booking only follows at 14.00.
+Please note: visitors until 13.30 only, as a ticketed book event follows at 14.00 (see below).

 Saturday 2 November 2024, 14.00 - 16.00

-In-person Talk, Book Launch and Exhibition: Jane Rosen on 'An Unpopular Cause: A Centenary History of the Society for Cultural Relations with the USSR 1924-2024'
+In-person Book Event: Jane Rosen on 'An Unpopular Cause: A Centenary History of the Society for Cultural Relations with the USSR 1924-2024'

 Tuesday 26 November 2024, 17.00 - 20.00